-- This function is used to reapply ownership & grants on all child tables based on what the parent table has set. - Privileges that the parent table has will be granted to all child tables and privilges that the parent does not have will be revoked (with CASCADE). - Privilges that are checked for are SELECT, INSERT, UPDATE, DELETE, TRUNCATE, REFERENCES, & TRIGGER. - Be aware that for large partition sets, this can be a very long running operation and is why it was made into a separate function to run independently.
+- This function is used to reapply ownership & grants on all child tables based on what the parent table has set. - Privileges that the parent table has will be granted to all child tables and privileges that the parent does not have will be revoked (with CASCADE). - Privilges that are checked for are SELECT, INSERT, UPDATE, DELETE, TRUNCATE, REFERENCES, & TRIGGER. - Be aware that for large partition sets, this can be a very long running operation and is why it was made into a separate function to run independently.
 Only privileges that are different between the parent & child are applied, but it still has to do system catalog lookups and comparisons for every single child partition and all individual privileges on each. - p_parent_table parent table of the partition set.
 Must be schema qualified and match a parent table name already configured in pg_partman.

-apply_foreign_keys(p_parent_table text, p_child_table text DEFAULT NULL, p_job_id bigint DEFAULT NULL, p_debug boolean DEFAULT false) Applies any foreign keys that exist on a parent table in a partition set to all the child tables.
-Note this function does not currently work on native partitioning.
+apply_foreign_keys(p_parent_table text, p_child_table text DEFAULT NULL, p_job_id bigint DEFAULT NULL, p_debug boolean DEFAULT false) IMPORTANT: This function is no longer necessary for PG11+ since FK inheritance is automatically managed.
+Applies any foreign keys that exist on a parent table in a partition set to all the child tables for PG10 and older.
 This function is automatically called whenever a new child table is created, so there is no need to manually run it unless you need to fix an existing child table.
 If you need to apply this to an entire partition set, see the reapply_foreign_keys.py python script.
 This will commit after every FK creation to avoid contention.
 This function can be used on any table inheritance set, not just ones managed by pg_partman.
 The p_job_id parameter is optional.
 It's for internal use and allows job logging to be consolidated into the original job that called this function if applicable.
 The p_debug parameter will show you the constraint creation statement that was used.